Concept for a food ordering website

 Occupation: Art Director

 Nina is a passionate graphic designer.
 She takes the children to school and picks them up in the afternoon after work.
 She likes to spend her free time with her children on the playground.
 She and her husband love to cook but often don't have the time.
-Everyone in the family has their preferences and favorite dishes, which sometimes makes cooking tricky.
+Everyone in the family has their preferences and favorite dishes, sometimes making cooking tricky.

 As a busy mother of two kids and a food lover